eulerlab/ret_preproc/README.md

 In order to use the Igor Preprocessing Pipeline, you will need to set up the HDF5 Loader and SARFIA.

 ### HDF5 Loader
+Igor Pro 9 should have this already integrated.
+In Igor Pro 8 click on `Data\Load Waves\Packages\Install HDF5 Package` and follow the instructions.

+In Igor Pro 6, you can do the following:
-The HDF5 Loader can be added to Igor by going to the Igor installation directory (typically under Program Files/Wavemetrics on your C: drive) and making a shortcut to the file: `\Wavemetrics\...\More Extensions\File Loaders\HDF5`
+The HDF5 Loader can be added to Igor by going to the Igor installation directory (Typically, under Program Files/Wavemetrics on your C: drive) and making a shortcut to the file: `\Wavemetrics\...\More Extensions\File Loaders\HDF5`

 And copying this shortcut to: `\User\...\WaveMetrics\Igor Pro 6 User Files\Igor Extensions`